0x41gawor/pdmgr/minikube-dev-env.md

 ## Intro

-The setup steps are listed below:
+The setup steps are outlined below:

-1. Install Oracle VM VirtualBox
+1. Install Oracle VM VirtualBox.

-2. Create Ubuntu Server VM
+2. Create Ubuntu Server VM.

-3. Configure Ubuntu-Server VM
+3. Configure Ubuntu-Server VM.

-4. Install Minikube dependencies
+4. Install Minikube dependencies.

-5. Install Minikube itself
+5. Install Minikube itself.

-6. Install Go
+6. Install Go.

 Brief descriptions of each step with important stuff to note can be found below.
 Do not execute any actions at this point.
 This will only scaffold our way of doing.
 Step by step guide will be provide in next sections.

 **1. Install VirtualBox machine**

-Purposely blank.
+Intentionally left blank.

 **2. Create Ubuntu Server VM**

-Create Virtual Machine choosing the Linux type.
-Do not provide it with ISO image during creation.
-We will boot it first time with ISO image inserted as a storage device.
-Also remember to enable second network adapter (as Host Only) before the first boot (it is important and can cause some issues).
+Create a Virtual Machine and select Linux as the type.
+Do not attach an ISO image during creation.
+Instead, we will boot it for the first time with an ISO image inserted as a storage device.
+Also, remember to enable a second network adapter (set as Host Only) before the first boot, as this is crucial and can prevent potential issues.

 **3. Configure Ubuntu Server VM**

 It is a good practice to setup a hostname of a machine and to set a static IP address within our host-only network.
-It will ease the process of SSH connecting.
+This simplifies the SSH connection process.

 **4. Install Minikube dependecies**

-As it was said before Minikube needs to Docker to be hosted as a container.
-Of course there are some other option as Podman, Hyperkit etc. but Docker was the chosen.
+As previously mentioned, Minikube requires Docker to host it as a container.
+While there are other options like Podman and Hyperkit, Docker is our choice.

-We will also install Kubectl as a program separate to Minikube.
-Minikube comes with built-in Kubectl but usage of it is inconvenient.
+We will also install Kubectl as a separate program from Minikube.
+Although Minikube includes a built-in Kubectl, its use is less convenient.

-Also we will use a trick that will make our solution even more amicable by applying alias of `k` to `kubectl`.
+Additionally, we will employ a helpful trick that will make our solution even more amicable by applying alias of `k` to `kubectl`.

 **5. Install Minikube itself**